 Are you frustrated by your Google rankings so far?
-Looking for ideas that would help improve your positions in SERPs, especially for those pages that have been stuck on page 2 for ages?
+Looking for ideas that would help improve your rankings, especially for those pages that have been stuck on page 2 for ages?

 Well, good news: